-Part of The Beauchamp Heirs: Dominic Beauchamp, Lord Avon, is a powerful duke’s heir and it’s his duty to marry well.
+Part of The Beauchamp Heirs: Dominic Beauchamp, Lord Avon, is a powerful duke’s heir and he must marry well.
 His bride must have impeccable breeding, manners and grace.
 But can anyone meet his exacting standards?
 Certainly not the irrepressible Liberty Lovejoy, who’s been thrust into society after years of being a provincial nobody.
 She’s too bold, too bubbly…so why is she the only lady he’s thinking about?

-Well, Janice Preston you have just blown me away, this is stunning.
-I don’t think that I have the capacity to truly do this book justice, would it be OK if I just sat here shouting “Amazing!
+Well, Janice Preston, you have just blown me away, this is stunning.
+I don’t think that I can truly do this book justice, would it be OK if I just sat here shouting “Amazing!
 Gorgeous!…I loooovvvve it!!!” or something along the lines of; “OMG, Dom, Swooooon!” do you think I could get away with that as a review?

 I have been so looking forward to this book, ever since we were first introduced to the Beauchamp’s way back…honestly, there was something about those Beauchamp children that ignited my interest, your heart went out to them and then you fell in love with them.
 It feels like an age since I last had a Beauchamp in my hands – not literally, unfortunately; but Dom or Alex if your ever in Yorkshire, you know where I am 😉

-This is the second book in the ‘Beauchamp Heirs’ mini series, set four years on from the previous book, we have the eldest and heir to the Dukedom; Dominick Beauchamp but don’t fear if you haven’t read the first book you, you can read these very easily as stand-a-lone’s, each sibling has their own glorious story to tell and I cannot wait for Alex, I just know that he is going to not only steal my heart but he just break it too.
+This is the second book in the ‘Beauchamp Heirs’ mini-series, set four years on from the previous book, we have the eldest and heir to the Dukedom; Dominick Beauchamp but don’t fear if you haven’t read the first book you, you can read these very easily as stand-alone, each sibling has their own glorious story to tell and I cannot wait for Alex, I just know that he is going to not only steal my heart but he just break it too.

 That scene where she basically accosts him in his own home is so funny, she hasn’t got any scruples about what is proper all she knows is that this man could help and she will damn well wear him down until he does.
 She thinks that Dom is arrogant and a bit too fond of himself and his position, yet she can’t deny just how much she is drawn toward the hulking Lord Avon, even though he does drive her crazy.

-Dominic is astounded to find a beautiful is a little shabby woman standing at his fathers door, he is equally taken back by her outspoken and rather blunt way of speaking to him she is like a breathe of fresh air, even though she does rub him up the wrong way.
-Especially bringing her problems to his doorstep, but he knows his brother’s antics he knows that Alex can and does go way of the rails as he has before and Dom not wanting to bring his father back to town and get Alex into further trouble he decides to look into the mater himself.
-As if he hasn’t got enough to do, especially as he has chosen that moment to start looking for the perfect wife and fulfill his duty as the heir.
+Dominic is astounded to find a beautiful little shabby woman standing at his father’s door, he is equally taken back by her outspoken and rather blunt way of speaking to him she is like a breath of fresh air, even though she does rub him up the wrong way.
+Especially bringing her problems to his doorstep, but he knows his brother’s antics he knows that Alex can and does go the way of the rails as he has before and Dom does not want to bring his father back to town and get Alex into further trouble he decides to look into the master himself.
+As if he hasn’t got enough to do, especially since he has chosen that moment to start looking for the perfect wife and fulfil his duty as the heir.
 Even though he has his list of perfect candidates who would be the perfect future Duchess of Cheriton he can’t hide the fact that he is rather taken with a certain protective hellcat.

-What really makes this book stand apart from others is the interaction between Liberty and Dom, they have this energy that is intoxicating, there is something very magical about them as a individuals, they bicker and make up, they have the best chemistry that I have come across, even when they don’t see eye to eye – which is quiet often in the beginning, they have great banter, at times I did wonder if they were ever going to get on with it and finally declare their feelings – I love a good declaration between couples.
+What really makes this book stand apart from others is the interaction between Liberty and Dom, they have this intoxicating energy, there is something very magical about them as individuals, they bicker and makeup and they have the best chemistry that I have come across, even when they don’t see eye to eye – which is quite often, in the beginning, they have great banter, at times I did wonder if they were ever going to get on with it and finally declare their feelings – I love a good declaration between couples.

-This was a Arc copy via the author in exchange for an honest review, Thank you Janice.
+This was an Arc copy via the author in exchange for an honest review, Thank you, Janice.
 X

 Daring To Love The Dukes Heir is to be released on 27th June and can be pre-ordered at Amazon.